 - Possess a valid driver's license and reliable transportation

-- Availability to cover a 12-hour on-call shift at least once per month
+- Availability to cover a 12-hour on-call shift at least three times each month

 - Commitment to obtaining 12 hours of continuing education each year